sass/sass/proposal/package-importer.d.ts.md

 ### Package Importers

 This proposal defines the requirements for Package Importers written by users or provided by implementations.
-It is a type of [Filesystem Importer] and will handle non-canonical URLs:
+It is a type of [Importer] and will handle non-canonical URLs:

 - with the scheme `pkg`
-- followed by a package name
+- whose path begins with a package name
 - optionally followed by a path, with path segments separated with a forward slash.